gabrielzawadi33/healthcare_notification_system/README.md

 - XAMPP installed on your system.
 - and the name you have created the database for this project.
 - Python installed on your system.
-You can download Python from (https://github.com/gabrielzawadi33/healthcare_notification_system.git).
 - Django framework installed.
 You can install Django via pip:
 - make sure  you have created the virtualenvironment and is well activated